 Ways to Give

 The Lymphangiomatosis and Gorham’s Disease Alliance relies on your voluntary, tax deductible contributions to improve the quality of life for those affected by these diseases and support research to improve diagnosis and treatment.
 Your donations help us to provide patients and their family’s much-needed educational information and help to keep them connected with one another through a worldwide patient network.
-When you give a gift to the LGDA you also are making an important contribution to the effort to raise awareness and support efforts that will lead to a cure.
+When you give a gift to the LGDA or host a fundraiser you also are making an important contribution to the effort to raise awareness and support efforts that will lead to a cure.

 LGDA volunteers truly make a meaningful difference in the lives of those affected by lymphangiomatosis and Gorham’s disease.
 Each of our programs depends on the efforts of volunteers, so there is no limit to ways in which you can use your skills and talents to help bring hope and help to these families.